mmd93ee/piAP/README.md

 # piAP
 Build an AP and DNS redirect on a Pi.
+Built out from: https://jerryryle.github.io/rogue_ap/.

 - If using Ubuntu then set a static IP on the Ethernet interface.
   - Might be using Netplan so disable the cloud yaml file (instructions are in /etc/netplan/<some file>).